 Satisfactory Academic Progress

-Students who have been informed via EdMail of their satisfactory academic progress for restriction or suspension and have a block (hold) on their registration need to complete and submit the form below:
+Students who have been informed via EdMail (or preferred email address in ctcLink) of their satisfactory academic progress for restriction or suspension and have a block (hold) on their registration need to complete and submit the form below:

-Once submitted you will receive an automated response confirming receipt and within 4 business days you will be contacted by an advisor via your EdMail with next steps.
+Once submitted you will receive an automated response confirming receipt and within 4 business days you will be contacted by an advisor via your EdMail (or preferred email address in ctcLink) with the next steps.